Hlynrkjaer/DreamR/mooc.fi- Cyber Security Base by F-Secure/Maybe some words-mistake/Part TWO - Securing software/README.md

                  but maybe can be "he" (as 'security consultant') or "she or he" (like who as security consultant);

          ->     "Fourteen.png" is about place, where potentially "meanings"-mistake;
-                        because there is talk about new developer (someone), but later "onle" 'she';
+                        because there is talk about new developer (someone), but later "only" 'she';
                   but maybe can be "he" (as 'new developer') or "she or he" (like who as new developer);

          ->     "Fifteen.png" is about place, where potentially "maximizing"-word called as //"maximixing"//;